lukefisklennon/cabinet.js/README.md

 ```

 A `boolean` specifying whether or not the Node.js server is running for the first time.
 Only available in Node.js.

-# To do

-- Consolidate `pages` and `variables` lists
-- Add attribution for `watch` and `unwatch` pollyfills
-- Browser compatibility table
-- Thorough testing

 # License